boldare/boldare-tech/content/posts/2018-04-19--how-to-implement-redux-in-react/index.md

 })
 ```

-I dispatched 3 actions with two different types.
+I dispatched 3 actions with 2 different types.
 As I wrote above, TYPE is required in redux action.

-Last step we want to do is watch our changes.
+As a last step, we want to watch our changes.
-To do it, we need to use subscribe method.
+To do it, we need to use the subscribe method.

 ```js
 store.subscribe(() => {